oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync Multi-Tenant SaaS Platform - Definitive Schema & RLS Policy v7.0
+-- EduSync Multi-Tenant SaaS Platform - Definitive Schema & RLS Policy v7.1
--- Description: This script refactors the database from a single-school app to a multi-tenant SaaS model.
+-- Description: This script refactors the database to a multi-tenant SaaS model.
 --              It introduces a `schools` table and scopes all data and policies to a `school_id`.
+-- v7.1 Change: Ensures a default school is created to prevent migration errors on empty dbs.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 THIS WILL MODIFY YOUR SCHEMA.
 --               It is recommended to back up your data before running.